The building consent process depends on the nature of the work you are planning.

 For more information see the Public Buildings and Compliance Schedules page

 Sometimes building work may not proceed if a Resource Consent is required and has not been obtained.
-We recommend that you speak to your designer early in the planning stage to ensure all approvals required for your project are applied for in a timely manner.

 If your consent application is for an alteration to an existing building it is important to note that the building must comply as nearly as is reasonably practicable with the provisions of the Building Code that relate to means of escape from fire and access and facilities for persons with disabilities.